TITLE 89: SOCIAL SERVICES

 A) Below Post-Secondary Education Eligibility and Participation Requirements

-This category of education includes literacy and other adult basic education, English as a Second Language, and GED preparation programs.
-There is no work requirement for the first 24 non-consecutive months the client participates.
-From the 25th month on, the client must work at least 20 hours per week.
+ii) From the 25th month on, the client must work at least 20 hours per week.
 Child care provided to a teen parent to obtain a high school diploma or its equivalent does not count against this 24-month limit.
 Individuals enrolled in below post-secondary education must maintain a "C" average if this measurement is used by the institution to determine satisfactory progress.
-The individual will be allowed one semester below a "C" average to bring the grades up to a "C" average.
+The client will be allowed one eligibility period below a "C" average to bring the grades up to a "C" average.
 When grades are not used, progress will be determined by the written policy of the institution to establish a comparable grade level upon completion of the academic term.
-The determination of satisfactory progress must be reported upon completion of the academic term or twice a year if the program is continuous for 12 months.
+The determination of satisfactory progress must be reported upon completion of each eligibility period.

 B) Vocational Education Eligibility and Participation Requirements

-This category of education prepares the individual for a specific job, and includes all programs that prepare the client for a specific type of work.
-The program may be offered by a public community college, public or private university, or private business/technical school.
-The program usually results in the receipt of a Certificate of Achievement or Completion and/or prepares the client for a specific job or to obtain a license required by some occupations.
-There is no work requirement for the first 24 non-consecutive months the client participates.
+ii) There is no work requirement for the first 24 non-consecutive months the client participates.
 From the 25th month on, the client must work at least 20 hours per week.
 Individuals enrolled in vocational education must maintain a "C" average if this measurement is used by the institution to determine satisfactory progress.
-The individual will be allowed one semester below a "C" average to bring the grades up to a "C" average.
+The client will be allowed one eligibility period below a "C" average to bring the grades up to a "C" average.
 When grades are not used, progress will be determined by the written policy of the institution to establish a comparable grade level upon completion of the academic term.
-The determination of satisfactory progress must be reported upon completion of the academic term or twice a year if the program is continuous for 12 months.
+The determination of satisfactory progress must be reported upon completion of each eligibility period.

 C) Post-Secondary Education

-E) Study Time
+D) Study Time

-c) All families must be residents of Illinois.
+d) All families must reside in Illinois.

-d) Payment for child care services to eligible parents may begin:
+e) Payment for child care services to eligible parents may begin:

 1) if care was provided at the time and all eligibility factors are met, on either: